 We set off early to climb to the summit, which may take up to six hours, but we have great views once the sun comes up.

-At the top, you can visit the archaeological site where the maiden of Ampato was found.
+At the top, 6,318m/20,728ft, you can visit the archaeological site where the maiden of Ampato was found.

-Having celebrated the summit, we then descend (2 hours) to camp 1 for the night OR for those who wish, trek out and meet our vehicle and drive back to Arequipa.
+Having celebrated the summit, we then descend (five hours) and trek out to meet our vehicle and drive back to Arequipa.

 Enquire about booking